-The Company's assets with fair value categorized as Level 3 within the fair value hierarchy consist of a strategic investment in Series A preferred stock of Lacerta Therapeutics, Inc. ("Lacerta") and strategic investments in another two private companies.
-For more information related to Lacerta, please read Note 3, License and Collaboration Agreements of the Company's Annual Report on Form 10-K for the year ended December 31, 2020.
+The Company's assets with fair value categorized as Level 3 within the fair value hierarchy consist of a strategic investment in Series A preferred stock of Lacerta Therapeutics, Inc. ("Lacerta") and strategic investments in two other private biotechnology companies.
+For more information related to Lacerta, please read Note 3, License and Collaboration Agreements of the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
 The fair value of the Lacerta investment was initially based on a cost approach corroborated by the Black-Scholes option pricing model.
 The most significant assumptions in the option pricing model include historical volatility of similar public companies, estimated term through Lacerta's potential exit and a risk-free rate based on certain U.S. Treasury rates.
 The investments in the other two private companies are recorded at fair value at the time of purchase as measured by their respective investment cost.
 At the end of each reporting period, the fair value of the Company's strategic investments will be adjusted if the issuers are to issue similar or identical equity securities or when there is a triggering event for impairment.
-During the three and nine months ended September 30, 2021, the Company recorded an impairment loss of \$4.5 million related to its investment in one of the private companies.
+There were no valuation measurement events related to the fair value of the strategic investments during the three months ended March 31, 2022 and 2021, as no impairment indicators were identified nor were similar securities issued.